-Support Provided by Nonemployer Contributing Entities - The Town has a special funding situation whereby the State is obligated to pay the pension costs of the Teachers' Retirement System and the Town is not required to pay any of the costs.
-However, the Town must record the costs paid by the State on behalf of the Town's employees as revenue and expense in its GAAP financial statements which amounted to \$296,317 as revenue and expense.
+Support Provided by Nonemployer Contributing Entities - The Town has a special funding situation whereby the State is obligated to pay the pension costs of the TRS and the Town is not required to pay any of the costs.
+However, the Town must record the costs paid by the State on behalf of the Town's employees as revenue and expense in its GAAP financial statements which amounted to \$485,648 as revenue and expense.

-Obtaining a Report of the Plan - Teachers' Retirement System is considered to be a part of the State of Connecticut's financial reporting entity and is included in the State's financial reports as a pension trust fund.
-The reports include information on the plan's assets, deferred outflows of resource, liabilities, deferred inflows of resources, and fiduciary net position.
-The stand-alone financial report may be obtained through the Teachers' Retirement Board at www.ct.gov/trb.
+Obtaining a Report of the Plan - TRS is considered to be a part of the State of Connecticut's financial reporting entity and is included in the State's financial reports as a pension trust fund.
+The report includes information on the plan's assets, deferred outflows of resources, liabilities, deferred inflows of resources, and fiduciary net position.